Owain Fôn Williams: Early and personal life

 Williams was born and raised in Penygroes, Gwynedd.
 He attended Ysgol Dyffryn Nantlle.

-Williams has an interest in oil painting, and his work was exhibited in 2016.
-He has painted since childhood and was encouraged to study it at university by his schoolteacher, Wil Jones, before he began his football career.
+Williams is a fine art artist, with his works being displayed in the National Library of Wales.

 Club career

 Crewe Alexandra

 Williams joined Crewe Alexandra after impressing during a trial period when he had his spells at Premier League clubs Manchester United and Liverpool and was signed on scholarship forms in 2003.
 He was first choice for the club's under-19 team but suffered a broken leg during his second year which halted his progress.
 On 19 June 2006, Williams signed a two-year contract with the club.

-Following his recovery, Williams was given the number twenty-one shirt and competed for the first choice goalkeeper with Ben Williams, but failed to start and spent the most of the season on the substitute bench.
-Tired of the lack of first team appearances, Williams was offered a new contract, but the negotiations was stalled and left Crewe in July 2008 for a tribunal set fee.
+Following his recovery, Williams was given the number twenty-one shirt and competed for the first choice goalkeeper with Ben Williams, but failed to start and spent most of the season on the substitute bench.
+Tired of the lack of first team appearances, Williams was offered a new contract, but the negotiations stalled and Williams left Crewe in July 2008 for a tribunal-set fee.